lauramhope/EauClaireSalon.Solution/README.md

 ## Setup/Installation Requirements

+***Installing MySQL Workbench**
+1. Launch MySQL Workbench and click "Local Instance 3306" to reach navigator window_
+2. Select the "Administration" tab and click "Data Import/Restore"_
+3. Click "import from self-contained file" and select "..." to navigate to the file titled "laura_hope.sql" in the top level of this project_
+4. Under the drop down "Default Schema to be Imported to" select the button to the right labeled "New..." and enter a ***schema name*** of your choosing_
+5. Click "Start Import" in the bottom right of the window_

+***Project Set-Up***
 * _Clone "EauClaireSalon".Solution“ from the repository to your desktop_
 * _Navigate to "EauClaireSalon.Solution" directory via your local terminal command line_
 * _Create a file ".gitignore" in the "EauClaireSalon.Solution" directory_